 3. The user enters the unique, one-time code.
 From there, they can reset their password.

-Interested in more information about Core Password, including its ability to manage passwords for your cloud-based or on premise infrastructure and applications, including MFA and voice biometrics authentication, contact us today!
+Check out other resources on our website to learn more about Core Password, including its MFA and voice biometrics authentication or its ability to manage passwords for your cloud-based or on premise infrastructure and applications!